DevvitIO/Multiplayer-Hangman/README.md

 //to build project
 npm run build
 ````
-The back end was created with express generator, in case you're familiar with it: app.js, bin/, routes/, views/ are part of the back end.

 ## Contributing Requirements
-* Readability should be the name of the game here.
-No need to try to be super clever and making complicated one line statements.
-It's a group effort not a competition.
+* Readability is key.
+If you find it's getting too long, separate it out
+* Flexibility: Make a "popWindow()" function, don't just manipulate all the values in an unrelated function
 * You will need to be assigned a task before you can start working on any issues.
-Please make a comment that you would
-like to work on a specific issue before starting.
+Discord is generally a good way to go about this at the moment

+## Seeking help

+We're available on discord, or you can post a specific issue in the issues list here.
+We like questions!

 ## MANDATORY RULES

-* PR's need to mention what bug/feature you are working on.
-* If you get a task assigned but then go afk for a week or longer you wil be removed from the task in order to not hold
+* If you get task assigned and you've been absent for a while on a critical part of the project, someone else will do it in your stead.
-the project back.

 ## Sidenotes

-Express will be installed and I included the files.
-We will tie it with a backend in further releases.
-Do not worry about it right now.
+We've started off with an existing version of this project that didn't get too far on the Express Framework.
+This was overkill for our needs, so we more or less now have a simpler node application.